boazbk/tcs/lec_04_code_and_data.md

 ## Bibliographical notes

-^[TODO: $EVAL$ is known as _Circuit Evaluation_ typically.
-More references regarding oblivious RAM etc..]
+The $EVAL$ function is usually known as _universal circuit_.
+The implementation we describe is not the most efficient known.
+Valiant [@Valiant1976] first showed a universal circuit of $O(n \log n)$ size where $n$ is the size of the input.
+Universal circuits have seen in recent years new motivations due to their applications for cryptography, see [@lipmaa2016valiant, @Gunther2017] .

+While we've seen that "most" functions mapping $n$ bits to one bit require circuits of exponential size $\Omega(2^n/n)$, we actually do not know of any _explicit_ function for which we can _prove_ that it requires, say, at least $n^{100}$ or even $100n$ size.
+At the moment, strongest such lower bound we know is that there are quite simple and explicit $n$-variable functions that require at least $(5-o(1))n$ lines to compute, see [this paper of Iwama et al](http://www.wisdom.weizmann.ac.il/~ranraz/publications/P5nlb.pdf) as well as this more recent [work of Kulikov et al](http://logic.pdmi.ras.ru/~kulikov/papers/2012_5n_lower_bound_cie.pdf).
+Proving lower bounds for restricted models of circuits is an extremely interesting research area, for which Jukna's book [@Jukna12] (see also Wegener [@wegener1987complexity])  provides  very good introduction  and overview.

 Scott Aaronson's blog post on how [information is physical](http://www.scottaaronson.com/blog/?p=3327) is a good discussion on issues related to the physical extended Church-Turing Physics.
 Aaronson's [survey on  NP complete problems and physical reality](http://www.arxiv.org/abs/quant-ph/0502072) is also a great source for some of these issues, though might be easier to read after we reach [cooklevinchap](){.ref} on $\mathbf{NP}$  and $\mathbf{NP}$-completeness.

-## Further explorations

-Some topics related to this chapter that might be accessible to advanced students include:

-* Lower bounds.
-While we've seen the "most" functions mapping $n$ bits to one bit require NAND-CIRC programs of exponential size $\Omega(2^n/n)$, we actually do not know of any _explicit_ function for which we can _prove_ that it requires, say, at least $n^{100}$ or even $100n$ size.
-At the moment, strongest such lower bound we know is that there are quite simple and explicit $n$-variable functions that require at least $(5-o(1))n$ lines to compute, see [this paper of Iwama et al](http://www.wisdom.weizmann.ac.il/~ranraz/publications/P5nlb.pdf) as well as this more recent [work of Kulikov et al](http://logic.pdmi.ras.ru/~kulikov/papers/2012_5n_lower_bound_cie.pdf).
-Proving lower bounds for restricted models of straightline programs (more often described as _circuits_) is an extremely interesting research area, for which [Jukna's book](http://www.thi.informatik.uni-frankfurt.de/~jukna/boolean/index.html) provides  very good introduction  and overview.